- Individual Tax

 The ARPT is calculated by reference to the value of the property at 1 April 2012, therefore, a valuation will be needed on 1 April 2012 to establish which charging band applies to the property and properties will need to be valued every 5 years beginning on 1 April 2012.
 Where a property qualifies for relief from the ARPT the charge will be pro-rated.

-For the purposes of re-basing the value at 1 April 2013, a professional valuation will also be appropriate at this date for evidence of the base cost on eventual sale.
+For the purposes of re-basing, the value at 1 April 2013, a professional valuation will also be appropriate at this date for evidence of the base cost on the eventual sale.

 Did you Know?

 Fact SevenThanks to FATCA banks must disclose their American account holders to the IRS or local tax authority.

 Fact SixThe IRS is actively looking for non compliant US persons.

 Fact FiveIt takes an average of 16 hours to do IRS Form 1040.